edwardlavender/flapper/README.md

 <img src="vignettes/readme_context.png"/> *flapper: An `R` package
 designed to facilitate the integration of acoustic and archival datasets to improve estimates of space use for benthic/demersal species.
-Inserted sample depth and acoustic time-series were collected as part of the Movement Ecology of Flapper Skate project by Marine Scotland Science and NatureScot.
+Inserted sample depth and acoustic time series were collected as part of the Movement Ecology of Flapper Skate project by Marine Scotland Science and NatureScot.
 The insert of the flapper skate is also courtesy of this project.
 The bathymetry data are sourced from the Ireland, Northern